vault27/Foundation/ssl.md

 - Ephemeral Diffie-Hellman (combined with digital signatures for authentication);
 - PSK with ephemeral Diffie-Hellman;
 - PSK without ephemeral Diffie-Hellman.

-#### Handshake
-Client sends hello: supported ciphers, key agreements, key share(more than one).
-Then server can choose cipher suite and it will have a key share already for it.
-- Server sends Hello back: chosen cipher, key share, signed cert(encrypted already), finished message(encrypted)

 ### Client Hello
 A lot of extensions and fields: